spendyaala/hands-on-labs-aws-dms-redis/Labs/lab9/README.md

 ## Objectives
 In this exercise, you will
-* Clean up the cloud resources to save money and resources.
+* Clean up the cloud resources to save money and resources, after you are done with all of the previous exercises.

 ## Hands-on lab exercise steps